• Skip to primary navigation

 📖 Variations

-• Make it creamy and add 200ml of coconut milk and reduce the passata to 150ml.
+• Make it creamy and add 200ml of coconut milk and reduce the passata to 200ml.

 • Adjust the spice level if you like things hot!
-Add 1 chopped fresh red chilli or two teaspoons of red chili powder with the onion and garlic, and use a hot curry paste or curry powder like madras.
+Add 1 chopped fresh red chilli or 1 teaspoon of chili flakes with the onion and garlic, and use a hot curry paste or curry powder like madras.

-• Garnish with chopped coriander of mint leaves.
+• Garnish with chopped coriander (cilantro) or mint leaves.

 🧊 Suitable for freezing?

-Leftover Keema can be frozen, so why not make a double batch and freeze half?
-Place the cooled keema in a freezer safe container and freeze for up to 3 months.
+Place the cooled keema curry in a freezer-safe container and freeze for up to 3 months.
 Defrost in the fridge and then reheat in the microwave until piping hot.

 ❓ FAQS